ericstrs/bite/README.md

   * If CLI argument is `set` then call `generate()`.
   * If `person.Rdata` does not exist, then let the user know and exit program.
 * Handle trends that counter the aim of the user (gaining weight/ losing weight)
+* Implement macro nutrients
-* Using `menu()` to select micronutrient split.
+  * Using `menu()` to select macro nutrient split.
 Then create a function to handle a CLI argument for when the user wants to know the split.
-* Plot TDEE overtime.
-This is an attempt to visualize data fit the true TDEE.